patricknewyork/spotify-soundbar-shortcut/README.md

 - Spotify Premium is required for playback transfer via the API
 - The device name in the config must match exactly what appears in Spotify Connect
-- Client ID and Secret are stored directly in the script.
-Keep this repo private.
+- Keep your Client ID and Secret private.
+Do not share your configured version of the script publicly.